 The Surge of ‘Voice’

-And it will not just be limited to your mobiles or smart speakers at your home.
+Your mobiles or smart speakers at home won’t be the only things it’ll be limited to.
 Voice assistants and chatbots are already gaining traction in the wearable devices market from the Siri-powered Apple Watch to the Google Assistant-powered Pixel Buds, which clearly indicate that voice is the future.

 Amazon has already been leveraging this advantage with Echo, to help people seamlessly interact with e-commerce along with everything else.

-No longer just assistants for accomplishing tasks, chatbots are serving as the primary interface for managing a whole suite of connected devices.
+No longer just assistants for accomplishing tasks, chatbots have become the primary interface for managing whole suites of connected devices.
 However, chatbots are only the tip of the iceberg for how businesses will engage with consumers in the future.

 The Possibility of a Bot Takeover!

 Humans have a long and storied history of freaking out over the possible effects of our technologies.
-Today, as artificial intelligences multiply, our ethical dilemmas have grown wider, because AI can behave in ways human creators might not expect.
-A scenario in which artificial intelligence (AI) becomes the dominant form of intelligence on Earth, with computers or robots effectively taking control of the planet away from the human species is increasing becoming probable.
+Today, as artificial intelligence’s multiply, our ethical dilemmas have grown wider, because AI can behave unexpectedly.
+A scenario in which AI becomes the dominant form of intelligence on Earth & effectively takes control of the planet away from the human species, is becoming increasingly probable.

 For an AI takeover to be inevitable, it has to be postulated that two intelligent species cannot pursue mutually the goals of coexisting peacefully in an overlapping environment—especially if one is of much more advanced intelligence and much more powerful.